What Small Businesses Miss with Technology

 Technology enables business in just about every way imaginable.
 It’s interwoven into almost every aspect of a business, from the way sales of products are facilitated to the way the business communicates with customers.
 Inside and out the entire business in most instances relies on technology.

 The problem here is that the majority of people are not that well versed in how it all works.
-There are many business, mainly small businesses, where a significant investment in tech and tech support is cost prohibitive.
-In other words, they just can’t afford it.
+There are many businesses, mainly small businesses, where a significant investment in tech and tech support is cost prohibitive.
+In other words, they just can’t afford it so they have to rely on piecemeal strategies to manage the tech within the business.

 Keep in mind she’s at the business day-in and day-out, and she’s not even the owner of the business.